JasonFrumkinCodes/Drupal-Developer-Resume-Builder/developer_resume/README.md

 While this is custom module is specifically tailored for a Drupal developer's resume, it can be easily addapted to fit a resume for any/all lines of work

+DEPENDENCY:
+This module requires that bootstrap theme https://www.drupal.org/project/bootstrap is installed and set as default prior to install.
+If bootstrap theme is not installed the module will error with unmet dependency for the blocks placed upon module install

 The module consists of:

 1 node entity bundle of type "Work History" (machine name "work_history") created via configuration files located in config\install